Colbydude/Music-Requests-Twitch-Extension/README.md

-# Twitch Extensions Boilerplate
+# Twitch Music Request Extension

-The Twitch Extensions Boilerplate acts as a simple starting point to create your Extension, as well as a simple method using Docker to locally serve your Extension for testing and development.
+**Goal:** Provide a quick an intuitive way for Twitch Musicians to take requests to perform their own music during a live stream.

+# What we're going to build:
+- A RESTful API for a music catalog.
+- A configuration panel (on Twitch) for the broadcaster/musician to manage a catalog of their music.
+- A dashboard panel (on Twitch) for the broadcaster/musician to handle incoming music requests.
+- A video overlay (on Twitch) for viewers to request music.

 ## Dependencies

-You will need:
+We will need:
  * [docker](https://docs.docker.com/engine/installation/)
  * [docker-compose](https://docs.docker.com/compose/install/)